leifliddy/usb-watchdog/README.md

 The main difference between this device and ```Progman2K's``` device is the command format

-This device accepts commands comprised of two bytes:
+This device accepts the following commands comprised of two bytes:
 **ping or hearbeat:** ['0x1e', '0x00']
 **restart:** ['0xff', '0x55']